 Best things to do in Vienna

 What is it?
-Standing proudly at the entrance to the Prater park, the Riesenrad Ferris wheel is to Vienna what the London Eye is to – well, London.
-Built in 1897, it starred in the 1940s thriller The Third Man, and a ride in one of its 15 stately gondolas really feels like stepping back in time.
+Standing proudly at the entrance to Prater park, the Riesenrad Ferris wheel is to Vienna what the London Eye is to London.
+Built in 1897, the landmark starred in the 1940s thriller The Third Man, and a ride in one of its 15 stately gondolas really feels like stepping back in time.

 Why go?
 At more than 200ft tall, there’s no better way to see Vienna than from the top of this grand old lady – although, if you’re not keen on heights, you’re probably better off sticking to the trams.

 What is it?
 Built in the 16th-century, this open-air market feels like a cross between the old Covent Garden and Dinerama.
 Taste your way around Vienna’s diverse culinary history as you work through everything from barrels of sauerkraut to shawarma and sabich Tel Aviv-style at Neni Am Naschmarkt.
-Go hungry!
+And trust us: go hungry!

 Why go?
-Whatever you’re in the mood for, you’ll find it here.
+Whatever your tastebuds are calling for, you’ll find it here.
 Plus it’s a great place to stock up on edible souvenirs like cheese, wine and sausages.
 Just remember to get cash out before you head in.

 What is it?
 Back when Austria had an empire, the ornate Hofburg Palace was its beating heart.
-Today it’s the official residence of the country’s president, as well as being home to many of Vienna’s top museums and galleries (oh, and some dancing horses).
+Today it’s the official residence of the country’s president, as well as being home to many of Vienna’s top museums and galleries (oh, and some dancing horses, too).

 Why go?
-You could easily spend a whole weekend here.
-From world-famous artworks by Klimt and Dürer at the Albertina to the Art Nouveau butterfly house, this is a whistle-stop tour of the very best of Vienna.
-Don’t miss the Austrian film museum and the Spanish Riding School, where the Lipizzaner horses learn their nifty dressage footwork.
-Book a tour here.
+It would be more than easy to spend your whole weekend here.
+Why?
+From world-famous artworks by Klimt and Dürer at the Albertina to the Art Nouveau butterfly house, it's practically a whistle-stop tour of the very best of Vienna.
+If you're short on time, don’t miss the Austrian film museum and make a beeline for the Spanish Riding School, where the Lipizzaner horses learn their nifty dressage footwork.